- Rebecca Tomasis

 Examples could include phrases like “Creative Storytelling Advocate” or “Bringing Data to Life.”
 Pair this text with a subtle background design that complements the message.

-08. Add a call to action to inspire engagement
+08. Add a call to action

 A clear call to action (CTA) communicates exactly how someone can engage with your skills or services.
 This is especially useful for marketers, freelancers or consultants seeking to generate leads on LinkedIn.

 For example, your banner might say, “Looking for a marketing strategist?
 Let’s connect,” paired with your contact details or a relevant graphic.
+You could also include a ‘Shop Now’ button, like in this LinkedIn banner template, to attract customers and drive engagement.

-09. Feature a city skyline to highlight your career roots or location
+09. Feature a skyline or location

-Select a high-quality image of the skyline, ideally during a visually impactful time of day like sunrise or twilight.
+Select a high-quality image of the skyline, ideally during a visually impactful time of day, like sunrise or twilight.
 Pair it with your name or tagline to create an elegant and location-specific banner.

-10. Include a motivational quote to express your values and inspire others
+10. Include a motivational quote

 A well-chosen quote can convey your values, highlight your personality and inspire those viewing your profile.
 Pair meaningful words with a complementary background image to make the banner feel authentic.

 For instance, if you’re in project management, a quote like, “Strategy is the art of execution,” could align with your profession while inspiring viewers.
+This LinkedIn banner template provides space to spotlight a quote that resonates with your industry values or personal philosophy.

-11. Show professional tools to represent your industry expertise
+11. Show tools for industry expertise

-12. Highlight team members to emphasize collaboration and community
+12. Highlight team members to emphasize collaboration

 Collaboration is often a vital part of professional success.
 Include a photo or graphic that highlights your team to underscore your role in larger projects and your ability to work well with others.

-For instance, feature a well-shot group image of your team alongside a tagline like “Building success, together.”
+For instance, feature a well-shot group image of your team alongside a tagline like “Building success together.”
 This can especially resonate with clients and companies seeking collaborative professionals.

 For those operating a product-based business, showcasing the product creatively can be extremely impactful.
 Use professional imagery, lifestyle shots or even dynamic flat-lays to feature what you’re offering.

 A coffee brand might show steaming cups paired with beans, while a tech company could display sleek images of their app interface.
 Ensure the images are high quality to make the product visually appealing.
+This LinkedIn banner template includes space for images, allowing you to effectively display your products.

-14. Showcase testimonials to build trust and credibility
+14. Showcase testimonials to build trust

 Featuring text or visual snippets of customer testimonials and reviews within your banner is an excellent way to communicate trustworthiness and previous successes.
 Keep the text concise—just a sentence or two that highlights key points—and pair it with a clean design that doesn’t distract from the testimonial itself.